 PROTECTING OWNER-OPERATOR TRUCKIES

-The Coalition Government took action to protect 35,000 owner operator truck drivers by abolishing the Road Safety Remuneration Tribunal, established by Bill Shorten, which was threatening to drive them out of business.
+The Coalition Government took action to protect 35,000 owner operator truck drivers by abolishing the (so called) Road Safety Remuneration Tribunal, established by Bill Shorten, which was threatening to drive them out of business.

 PROTECTING VOLUNTEER FIREFIGHTERS

 In 2016, we introduced legislation to protect 60,000 Country Fire Authority volunteer firefighters from a hostile union takeover.

 In each of these cases, Bill Shorten put the interests of union bosses ahead of everyday Australians and our economy.

 Since Bill Shorten became Labor leader, unions have donated $31 million to Labor.
 Mr Shorten is allowing law-breaking unions to determine his agenda.

 The CFMEU and the new ACTU Secretary, Sally McManus, have made it clear they don’t want to comply with the law.